-Bake for 25-30 minutes until soft and tender, tossing halfway through.
+Bake or air-fry for 25-30 minutes until soft and tender, tossing halfway through.

 Drain the chickpeas, reserving ¼ cup of the chickpea water.
 Add chickpeas, aquafaba, garlic, tahini, lemon, salt, cumin and paprika to a food processor.
 Add the cooled sweet potato once it is roasted, pulsing until combined.
 You may need to scrape down the sides a couple of times.

 Keep blending whilst slowly pouring the olive oil in until creamy.